Dardano Fenulli: Biography

 In the days following the proclamation of the Armistice of Cassibile on September 8, 1943, he participated in the fighting against the Germans near Rome, leading an armoured column near Ciampino (with the task of outflanking position held by the 2nd Fallschirmjäger Division), but the signing of the ceasefire on 10 September halted all military operations, and all Italian troops were disarmed and interned.
 Fenulli went into hiding and joined the Roman Resistance, becoming one of the leaders of the Clandestine Military Front and helping form and organize armed bands both within and outside the city.
 Betrayed by an informer, he was arrested by the Germans in February 1944, and after a period of detention and torture in the SS prison in Via Tasso, he was executed in the Fosse Ardeatine massacre on March 24, 1944.
 He was posthumously awarded the Gold Medal of Military Valor.
-In the last letter written before execution, he wrote: New generations will have to feel towards Italy the feeling that our great heroes of the Risorgimento would have liked to remain unknown to us in the future: «the feeling of the painful, passionate and jealous love with which one loves a fallen and enslaved fatherland, which no longer exists except in the secret cult of the heart and in an invincible hope».
-This is where the present situation of this disastrous war has led us.
-Thus the dream that had come true and now vanished is reawakened: we hope to see Italy powerful without threat, rich without corruption, excelling, as before, in sciences and arts, in all civil industriousness, safe and fruitful of every good in its renewed national life.
-May God want this dream to come true.
+In the last letter written before execution, he wrote: